Loading...

 Working papers

-Bank capital regulation (with Saleem Bahaj and Frederic Malherbe) in preparation for the Handbook of Macroprudential Regulation.
+Bank Capital Requirements and Bank Lending: From Theory to Empirics to Policy (with Saleem Bahaj and Frederic Malherbe) 2024.
+Forthcoming in the Handbook of Macroprudential Regulation. (also CEPR DP19942)

 Teaching